-$$\int{-\infty}^{\infty}|x(t)|^2dt<\infty$$
+$$\int{-\infty}^\infty |x(t)|^2 dt < \infty$$

-As time approaches positive or negative infinity such signals must approach zero, Due to this periodic signals do not belong to this class of signals.
+As time approaches positive or negative infinity such signals must approach zero.
+Periodic signals are not signals with finite energy.
 Instead they often satisfy a less strict requirement, i.e. they have finite power.

-$$\frac{1}{T}\int_0^T |x(t)|^2 dt < \infty$$
+$$rac{1}{T}\int_0^T |x(t)|^2 dt < \infty$$

 where T denotes the period of the signal.
 Noise signals are generated by random processes.
 We are going to focus on noise signals with finte power.
 First of all, noise signals are random signals.
 The same noise source can generate infinitely many realizations of the same noise signal.
 Therefore observing the dependence of the signal on time does not deliver much useful information.
 Let x(t) denote a realization of a noise signal.
-All realiyations of a particular noise signal have some common properties.
-Mathematically these properties can be formulated with teh correlation function.
+All realizations have some common properties.
+Mathematically these properties can be formulated via the correlation function.
 The correlation function of two signals x(t) and y(t) is defined as where E[.] denotes expectation, i.e. the mean value computed across all possible realizations of the two sigfnals.
 If x(t) and y(t) are generated by two stationary random processes the correlation function depends only on τ .
-If the two processes are also ergodin (i.e. its statistical properties can be obtained from a sufficiently long realization of the noise signal) then averaging over all realizations can be replaced with averaging over time.
+If the two processes are also ergodic (i.e. their statistical properties can be obtained by observing a single realization for a sufficient amount of time) then averaging over all realizations can be replaced with averaging over time.